InductiveComputerScience/i-slash-x86/language.md

 ```

 ### Labels
-Another aspect of the CPU is the use of labels for control flow.
+Another aspect of assembly is the use of labels for control flow.
 For example:

 ```
 If c, L1